ronsys11/1-min-olhc-to-multiple-timeframe-converter/README.md

 ![image](https://user-images.githubusercontent.com/84351843/186872211-e6cbe54b-e176-4814-9a82-b03e8c974915.png)

-This is the format for the source csv file.
+To select the timeframe in which you want to convert, just adjust the freq,

-To select the timeframe in which you want to convert, just adjust the freq t = df.groupby(pd.Grouper(freq='15min')).agg({"Open": "first",
+t = df.groupby(pd.Grouper(freq='15min')).agg({"Open": "first",
                                              "Close": "last",
                                              "Low": "min",
                                              "High": "max"})

 for example freq = '5min' for 5 minute date
             freq = '1d' for 1 day data